Whatsapp Icon

 • Lifestyle Adjustments: Healthy lifestyle choices such as a balanced diet, regular exercise, and quitting smoking can aid in recovery and overall well-being.

 • Sexual Health Counseling: Sexual function may be affected by treatment.
-Counseling and therapy can provide strategies for dealing with changes in sexual health and intimacy.
+Counselling and therapy can provide strategies for dealing with changes in sexual health and intimacy.

 Penile Cancer Remission Care Tips